Members Area

 A. Purpose

-The Association for Applied Sport Psychology will offer research grants for collaborative projects during the 2024 grant cycle.
+The Association for Applied Sport Psychology (AASP) will offer research grants for collaborative projects during the 2025 grant cycle.
 This call is intended to support multi-investigator and multi-institutional collaborative research projects in applied sport and performance psychology, counseling, and other related fields.
-To achieve this aim, proposals are welcomed for projects that incorporate different disciplines and must involve researchers from at least two different institutions/organizations.
+To achieve this aim, proposals are welcomed for projects that incorporate different disciplines; and, to align with current foci of AASP to address the research-to-practice gap, the grant team must involve at least one investigator who is primarily a researcher and one investigator who is primarily a practitioner and they are from at least two different institutions/organizations.

 The Collaborative Research Grant call has the following aims: